FlowFuse/website/src/handbook/product/verticals.md

 ### Market Size

-The worldwide market for low-code development technologies is projected to total $26.9 billion in 2023, with growth of 19.6% from 2022 (Low-Code Tools totaled USD 22.462 Billion in 2022; Low-Code Application Platforms (LCAP) only USD 7.968 Billion in 2022).
+The worldwide market for low-code development technologies is projected to total $26.9 billion in 2023, with growth of 19.6% from 2022 (Low-Code Tools totaled $22.462 Billion in 2022; Low-Code Application Platforms (LCAP) only $7.968 Billion in 2022).

+### Participants in the market

+- Mendix
+- Microsoft Power Apps
+- OutSystems
+- Zoho Creator

 ### Key Customers